-However, should you need to use an SSL certificate that is trusted in your environment and Let's Encrypt is not an option (for example, if the Sandfly web server is not internet-accessible or you cannot create public DNS records to allow Let's Encrypt to issue a certificate), you may install a certificate from any Certificate Authority (CA) in Sandfly after the installation process has been completed or at a later time.
+However, should you need to use an SSL certificate that is trusted in your environment and Let's Encrypt is not an option (for example, if the Sandfly web server is not internet-accessible or you cannot create public DNS records to allow Let's Encrypt to issue a certificate), you may install a SSL/TLS certificate in Sandfly after the installation process has been completed or at a later time.

 -----BEGIN RSA PRIVATE KEY-----

 To use your own SSL/TLS certificate for the Sandfly UI and API services, place the certificate and private key files in the sandfly-setup/setup/setup_data/server_ssl_cert/ directory, ensuring that they are named cert.pem and privatekey.pem respectively.

 If one or both files are present in this directory, the corresponding values in config.server.json will be ignored (server.ssl.server.cert_signed and server.ssl.server.private_key_signed).

 If the sandfly server is already running, stop it with the command docker stop sandfly-server (the postgres and rabbit services do not need to be restarted for the certificate change to take effect).
 Start the Sandfly service with the start_sandfly.sh script, and access the Sandfly server from your web browser to confirm the new certificate is in use.